 - Tattu R-Line

-Once you have decided on motors and propellers size, you should be able to find thrust data for your motor and what current it will draw for the propeller sizes that it supports.
-For example, for this motor with 5040×3 props, at 100% throttle it draws up to 36.74A.
+After deciding on motor and propeller sizes, you should be able to find thrust data for your motor, as well as the current draw for supported propeller sizes.
+For example, with this motor and 5040×3 props, it draws up to 36.74A at 100% throttle.

-The total max current draw for a quad of 4 motors would be 36.74 x 4 = 146.96A at 100% throttle.
-If you want to play safe, you could just use this number and find a battery that has high enough C-rating.
-But for me, I usually reduce it by 30-40% because first of all, we rarely flying at 100% throttle for more than a few seconds (for example I personally mostly fly at only around 40-60% throttle).
-And secondly, motors draw much fewer amps in real life than in static thrust tests because of the moving air.
+The total maximum current draw for a quadcopter with four motors would be 36.74 x 4 = 146.96A at 100% throttle.
+If you want to play it safe, you can use this number to find a battery with a high enough C-rating.
+However, I usually reduce it by 30-40% for two reasons: firstly, we rarely fly at 100% throttle for more than a few seconds (I personally mostly fly at around 40-60% throttle); and secondly, motors draw significantly fewer amps in real life than in static thrust tests due to moving air.

 Choosing optimal battery capacity